cfss-old/hw01/README.md

 # Introduction
-*I am born in China and visited three different cities in the past three years.
+*I was born in China and visited three different cities in the past three years.
 I like playing tennis and listening to music in my spare time.
 Really look forward to learning about coding.*
 * Beijing
 * Chicago
 * London